peterlmajors/The_Perfect_Bracket/README.md

 <h2> Python (.py) Workflow </h2>

 <b> API (Level 2): </b> <p2> Scripts for accessing data and saving to local machine via the cbbdata library in R. This library retrieves advanced statsitics
-                and box scores from Barttovik, ESPN, Kenpom, and various other college baskebtall resources. </p2>
+                and box scores from Barttovik, ESPN, Kenpom, and various college baskebtall resources. </p2>

 <b> Processing (Level 2): </b> <p2> Reusable functions for completing smaller steps in the data pipeline.
 These scripts perform variety of tasks, including
                 merging, preprocessing, training, and predicting on the current year's tournament data. </p2>